UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 VMODE
 -----

 OSD composite video mode.
-Works only when jumper "PAL" on MinimOSD is not closed.
+Used only when jumper "PAL" on MinimOSD is not closed.
 Value will be applied after reboot.

 +------+--------+